If there’s a topic we’ve missed, let us know, and we will be happy to dive into it.

 A payment system is any system used to settle financial transactions through the transfer of monetary value.
 Just like trains need a track to travel from one location to another, money or any type of currency needs a payment system to travel from one place to another.
 For example, when money is spent in an eCommerce or merchant store, it needs a payment system to go from a buyer to a seller, or a salary needs a payment system to go from an employer to an employee.

-If we continue the train analogy, then money, or better yet, currency, can take the form of cars, aeroplanes, bikes, bicycles, etc. That all means that there’s a need for different types of payment systems, all varying in features such as cost, speed, and security.
+If we continue the train analogy, then money, or better yet, currency, can take the form of cars, airplanes, bikes, bicycles, etc. That all means that there’s a need for different types of payment systems, all varying in features such as cost, speed, and security.

-Payments are a regular part of daily life mainly as most payments occur online.
+Payments are a regular part of daily life, mainly as most payments occur online.
 Some of the most popular payment systems in the UK include BACS for Direct Debits and Direct Credits, the Faster Payments Service, the Image Clearing System, and LINK for cash withdrawals via ATM machines.

 As a one-stop payment platform, Fondy understands the need for businesses and eCommerce stores to be flexible and to accept various payment methods in a variety of currencies.
 Want to know more about us?
-Great.
-Check out our about Fondy page and discover what inspires us and how that can benefit your business, no matter the size.
+Great!
+Check out our About Fondy page and discover what inspires us and how that can benefit your business, no matter the size.

 What are the different types of online payment systems?